-How you save your deposit can sometimes be part of the criteria a lender looks at when assessing your home loan application.
+How you save your deposit can sometimes be one of the things a lender looks at when they assess your home loan application.

-That’s why it’s important to understand what they consider as ‘savings’.
-To make it simple, here’s what Pepper accepts as savings.
+That’s why it’s important to understand what they see as ‘savings’.
+To make it simple, here’s what Pepper Money accepts as savings.

 Genuine versus non-genuine savings